Kingxukai/linux/Documentation/arch/s390/s390dbf.rst

 Defining views
 --------------

-Views are specified with the 'debug_view' structure.
-There are defined callback functions which are used for reading and writing the debugfs files:
+Views are specified with the woke 'debug_view' structure.
+There are defined callback functions which are used for reading and writing the woke debugfs files:

 .. code-block:: c